awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_cypress_54.md

 ### Download and Install the WICED Studio SDK<a name="cypress54-install-wiced-studio"></a>

-In this Getting Started guide, you use the Cypress WICED Studio SDK to program your board with the Amazon FreeRTOS demo\.
+In this Getting Started guide, you use the Cypress WICED Studio SDK to program your board with the FreeRTOS demo\.
 Visit the [WICED Software](https://www.cypress.com/products/wiced-software) website to download the WICED Studio SDK from Cypress\.
 You must register for a free Cypress account to download the software\.
 The WICED Studio SDK is compatible with Windows, macOS, and Linux operating systems\.

 **Note**
 Some operating systems require additional installation steps\.
 Make sure that you read and follow all installation instructions for the operating system and version of WICED Studio that you are installing\.